This is the featured image of the Process Drums With a Spectral Reverb Effect blog article.

 This is a screenshot of my mix with Spacelab Ignite interface and its settings at default state.

-How to Use Spectral Reverb
+How to Use a Spectral Reverb

 After setting the parameters, let us hear how our snare drum sounds before and after processing with the Spacelab Ignition.